luistripa/SMA-Indigo-Plugin/README.md

 # SMA Energy Plugin

-A plugin for integration with indigo domotics to get information directly from SMA Solar inverters.

-**This is a beta version!**
-It may or may not work on your system
+A plugin that integrates SMA Solar Inverters with the Indigo Domotics system.

+## Notice

+This is still an **alpha** version.
+It's still vastly untested and may be unstable.

-**The current version has been tested on Indigo 7+**
+The current version has been tested on Indigo 7+

+The plugin should be fully compatible with the newer versions of indigo that use Python3.

+Inverters **must have** Modbus enabled for the plugin to work.

-**This plugin was tested with Sunny Boy 1.5 and 2.5**
+**Tested hardware**: Sunny Boy 1.5 and 2.5

-**Inverters need to have Modbus enabled**

 ## How to install
 - Download the SMA.indigoPlugin file
 - Double-click on the file to install it on your system OR move it to the plugins folder
-- You may need to reboot your system

 ## Device types
 - **Inverter**: A normal solar inverter.
 This is what you need when configuring a new inverter.